minio/docs/source/reference/minio-mc-admin/mc-admin-replicate.rst

 Only one deployment can have any data when initiating a new site replication configuration.

 Site replication enforces :ref:`bucket versioning <minio-bucket-versioning>` on all buckets, including existing buckets and any buckets added after initiating site replication.
+Site replication fully synchronizes versioned objects, compared to :mc:`mc mirror` which operates only on the latest version of an object

 .. admonition:: Use ``mc admin`` on MinIO Deployments Only
    :class: note